-- Five Years of Service: Employees who have completed five (5) years of consecutive service for the County are eligible to receive a one-time lump sum longevity pay of 1.5% of base salary not to exceed \$2500 minus applicable taxes or 20 hours administrative leave within 12 months of award.
-The longevity pay will be effective on the first day of the month following the month in which the employee qualifies for the five (5) year service award. - 2.
-Ten Years of Service: Employees who have completed ten (10) consecutive years of service for the County are eligible to receive one-time lump sum longevity of 2.5% of base pay not to exceed \$5000 minus applicable taxes or 32 hours administrative leave to be used within 12 months of award.
-The longevity pay will be effective on the first day of the month following the month in which the employee qualifies for the ten (10) year service award - 3.
-Fifteen Years of Service: Employees who have completed fifteen (15) consecutive years of service for the County are eligible to receive a one-time lump sum longevity of 5% of base pay not to exceed \$6500 minus applicable taxes or 40 hours administrative leave to be used within 12 months of award.
-The longevity pay will be effective on the first day of the month following the month in which the employee qualifies for the fifteen (15) year service award.
+- 1. Five Years of Service: Employees who have completed five (5) years of consecutive regular service for the County are eligible to receive a one-time lump sum longevity pay of 1.5% of base salary not to exceed \$2500 gross or 20 hours administrative leave within 12 months of award. - 2.
+Ten Years of Service: Employees who have completed ten (10) consecutive years of regular service for the County are eligible to receive one-time lump sum longevity of 2.5% of base pay not to exceed \$5000 gross or 32 hours administrative leave to be used within 12 months of award. - 3.
+Fifteen Years of Service: Employees who have completed fifteen (15) consecutive years of regular service for the County are eligible to receive a one-time lump sum longevity of 5% of base pay not to exceed \$6500 gross or 40 hours administrative leave to be used within 12 months of award..

-Employees receiving longevity pay must be in good standing and have a minimum satisfactory rating on the three most recent performance evaluations preceding the award.
+Employees receiving retention pay must be in good standing and have a minimum successful rating on the three most recent performance evaluations preceding the award.

-This provision is effective FY 2017/2018 and will not be applied retroactive.
+This provision will not be applied retroactive.

-M. Succession Incentive Pay
+P. Succession Incentive Pay

 To provide the CEO and Board of Supervisors adequate time to plan for the replacement of a hard to fill position due to the anticipated retirement of an incumbent in said position, management employees may be eligible to receive a one-time lump sum succession incentive pay of 5% base pay not to exceed \$10,000 minus applicable taxes upon 12 months written notification of intent to retire.
 The CEO and Human Resources will establish eligibility criteria.
-Upon approval of succession incentive pay, incumbent may be required to perform special duties in addition to regular duties during the 12 months to assist with succession planning.
+Upon CEO approval of succession incentive pay, incumbent may be required to perform special duties in addition to regular duties during the 12 months to assist with succession planning.
 Special duties may include training and documentation for knowledge transference, assisting in the recruitment of position or other duties deemed critical to effective succession planning.

-This provision is effective January 2017 and will not be applied retroactively.
+.
 The Succession incentive pay will be payable on the employees final pay check.

-Succession incentive pay is not retirement compensable.
+Succession incentive pay is not intended to be retirement compensable.
+This provision will not be applied retroactive.